Ocean

 498

-499 inline Delaunay::IndexEdge::IndexEdge(const unsigned int indexFirst, const unsigned int indexSecond) :
+499inline Delaunay::IndexEdge::IndexEdge(const unsigned int indexFirst, const unsigned int indexSecond) :

 500 firstIndex_(indexFirst < indexSecond ? indexFirst : indexSecond),